 A word of caution about Romanization

-While it is possible for you to study the Korean words in this article simply by reading their romanized versions, it will come in handy for you to be able to read Hangeul if you ever wish to come to Korea.
+As you learn Korean, it is possible for you to study the Korean words in this article simply by reading their romanized versions.
+However, it will come in handy for you to be able to read Hangeul if you ever wish to come to Korea.
 Hangeul is the Korean alphabet and is not difficult to learn.
 You can learn it in just 90 minutes.

 Photo Credit: BigStockPhoto